Terms of Entry

 The Championship is open to players who to be eligible:

 Must be an Amateur Golfer as defined by the Royal & Ancient Golf Club of St Andrews

 Must be a member of a club affiliated to the Lancashire Union of Golf Clubs, or have been born in Lancashire and be a member of an affiliated club in another County

 If an Artisan, must be a member of an Artisan section of a club which is also affiliated to both County Union and the Artisan Golfers Association

 Must not have taken part in a Golf Championship of another County or have represented another County Union during the previous 12 months.

 Must possess a World Handicap System handicap index not exceeding 10.0

 Must be under the age of 18 at 00.00hrs on 1st January of the year of the Championship.

-The exact handicap from the CDH at the time of the draw will be used for all entry purposes.
+The exact handicap index from the England Golf World Handicap System platform at the time of the draw will be used for all entry and draw purposes.